mtcockerell/DNS-Cache-Poison/README.md

 ### Attacker (`10.20.30.4`)

-The attcker first sends a DNS query to the DNS cache server (`10.20.30.2`), so the server will send a DNS request to the upstream server and begin accepting responses.
+The attacker first sends a DNS query to the DNS cache server (`10.20.30.2`), so the server will send a DNS request to the upstream server and begin accepting responses.
 Then it sends DNS answers trying all possible QID from the destination impersonating the upstream server (`10.20.30.5`) to the cache server (`10.20.30.2`).

 An attack script (`/attacker/attack.py`) is thereby created.